-1) Size of Accessible Parking Spaces

-- 1. Off-street parking facilities must provide the following two types of parking spaces for the use of persons with disabilities - i.
-Type A, a wider parking space which has a minimum width of 3.4m and signage that identifies the space as "van accessible"; and - ii.
-Type B, a standard parking space which has a minimum width of 3.0m and length of 5.5m.

-2) Access Aisles

-- 1. Access aisles, that is the space between parking spaces that allows persons with disabilities to get in and out of their vehicles, must be provided for all parking spaces for the use of persons with disabilities in off-street parking facilities. - 2.
-Access aisles may be shared by two parking spaces for the use of persons with disabilities in an offstreet parking facility and must meet the following requirements: - i.
-They must have a minimum width of 1.5m. - ii.
-They must extend the full length of the parking space. - iii.
-They must be marked with high tonal contrast diagonal lines, which discourages parking in them, where the surface is asphalt, concrete or some other hard surface. - 3.
+- 1) Size of Accessible Parking Spaces - 1.
+Off-street parking facilities must provide the following two types of parking spaces for the use of persons with disabilities - Type A, a wider parking space which has a minimum width of 3.4m and signage that identifies the space as "van accessible"; and - Type B, a standard parking space which has a minimum width of 3.0m and length of 5.5m. - 2) Access Aisles - 1.
+Access aisles, that is the space between parking spaces that allows persons with disabilities to get in and out of their vehicles, must be provided for all parking spaces for the use of persons with disabilities in off-street parking facilities. - 2.
+Access aisles may be shared by two parking spaces for the use of persons with disabilities in an off- street parking facility and must meet the following requirements: - They must have a minimum width of 1.5m. - They must extend the full length of the parking space. - They must be marked with high tonal contrast diagonal lines, which discourages parking in them, where the surface is asphalt, concrete or some other hard surface. - 3.
 Access aisles adjacent to Type A parking spaces should be located adjacent to the passenger side of the vehicle if parked front first. - 4.
 Access aisles adjacent to Type B parking spaces should be located adjacent to the driver side of the vehicle if parked front first.

-3) Location of Accessible Parking Spaces
+- 3) Location of Accessible Parking Spaces

-- In determining the location of parking spaces for the use of persons with disabilities that must be provided where there is more than one off-street parking facility at a site, an development proponents may distribute them among the off-street parking facilities in a manner that provides substantially equivalent or greater accessibility in terms of distance from an accessible entrance or user convenience. - 2.
-For the purposes of subsection 3(a), the following factors may be considered in determining user convenience: - i.
-Protection from the weather. - ii.
-Security. - iii.
-Lighting. - iv.
-Comparative maintenance.
+- In determining the location of parking spaces for the use of persons with disabilities that must be provided where there is more than one off-street parking facility at a site, an development proponents may distribute them among the off-street parking facilities in a manner that provides substantially equivalent or greater accessibility in terms of distance from an accessible entrance or user convenience.

+- 2. For subsection 3(a), the following factors may be considered in determining user convenience:

+- Protection from the weather.

+- Security.

+- Lighting.

+- Comparative maintenance.

-4) Accessible Parking Space Signage Requirements
+- 4) Accessible Parking Space Signage Requirements

-Development proponents shall ensure that parking spaces for the use of persons with disabilities are distinctly indicated by erecting an accessible permit parking sign in accordance with section 11 of Regulation 581 of the Revised Regulations of Ontario, 1990 (Accessible Parking for Persons with Disabilities) made under the Highway Traffic Act.
+- Development proponents shall ensure that parking spaces for the use of persons with disabilities are distinctly indicated by erecting an accessible permit parking sign under section 11 of Regulation 581 of the Revised Regulations of Ontario, 1990 (Accessible Parking for Persons with Disabilities) made under the Highway Traffic Act.